tannineo/solid-metronome/README.md

 - [ ] Custom sounds
   - [ ] sound sample options
   - [x] volumes (in React)
+- [ ] BPM resets - allow user to quickly switch to commonly used BPM values
 - [ ] OG image
 - [ ] Progressive Web App (remain at the top of your mobile phone)
   - [ ] Notification everyday for practicing